chpxu/chpxu/README.md

 ### Hello there 👋
-I am a second year Mathematics and Physics undergraduate based in the U.K.
+I am a third year Mathematics and Physics undergraduate based in the U.K.

 I have heavy scientific interests in quantum mechanics, simulations and molecular dynamics.